CharlesEmehel/dynamic.knowledge.systems/README.md

 ## Overview

-The **Dynamic Knowledge System (DKS)** research project aims to explore new paradigms of knowledge representation and reasoning that adapt to evolving information in real-time.
-Traditional knowledge systems often face limitations in handling non-static, changing environments, and cannot reflect the dynamic nature of many real-world domains.
-DKS attempts to overcome these challenges through sophisticated models that allow for flexible, timely, and context-aware knowledge integration.
+The **Dynamic Knowledge System (DKS)** research project aims to explore new approach of knowledge representation and reasoning that adapt to evolving information in real-time.
+Traditional knowledge systems often face limitations in handling non-static, changing environments, often with manual processes of matching, adjusting, resolving and combining data, information and knowledge systems.
+These cannot reflect the dynamic nature of many real-world domains and digital models like digital twins and data spaces applications.
+DKS attempts to overcome these challenges through well researched algorithms, methodologies, architectures and models that allow for flexible, timely, and context-aware knowledge integration.

 ## Table of Contents
 - [Introduction](#introduction)